OTD Course Descriptions

 OTD752 OT Process in Pediatrics

 This course focuses on identifying the occupational needs through assessment/intervention for the pediatric population.
-The role of OT for birth to three, school-based practice, and clinic/hospital based practice are covered including professional reasoning, group interventions, feeding/eating/swallowing, selection of appropriate assessments/interventions, standardized testing and documentation of OT services.
+The role of OT for birth to three, school-based practice, and clinic/hospital based practice are covered including professional reasoning, group interventions, feeding/eating/swallowing, selection of appropriate assessments/interventions, standardized testing and documentation of OT services, and various diagnoses related to children.
 Student domains of learning used: Assessment/Intervention Skills and Clinical/Professional Application.
-Two lecture hours and three lab hours.
-Three semester hours.
+Three lecture hours and three lab hours.
+Four semester hours.

 OTD753 Assistive Technology across Lifespan